-We offer students the option of living on campus year-round!
-South Hall offers a large, open kitchen space that allows residents to cook their own meals during academic breaks when dining services are limited.
-Students who need to remain on campus during breaks should request 12-month housing when they apply, as only students who select this option will be guaranteed to stay.
+You can live on campus year-round!
+South Hall offers a large, open kitchen space that allows you to cook your own meals during academic breaks when dining services are limited.
+If you need to remain on campus during breaks, request 12-month housing when you apply (only students who select this option will be guaranteed to stay).

-Students may request to live in a mixed-gender community and will only be placed in this community if they specifically request it.
+You can request to live in a mixed-gender community!
+You’ll only be placed in this community if you request it.
 Space is limited – apply today!

 If you choose to live in this new community, you’ll:

 - Learn what fitness is and how to achieve it.

 - Explore good nutrition and eating healthy in college.

 - Try mindfulness and its amazing health benefits.